Mr-Lein/InsertionSortStrings/README.md

-# InsertionSortIntegers
+# InsertionSortString
-Read in the file of integers and sort them using your insertion sort method.
-Print out the smallest and largest values.
+Read in the file of Strings and sort them using your adapted insertion sort method.
+Print out the entire list.